OS-7922 buildstamp module should live in illumos-joyent

 third-party software required by illumos, by other SmartOS software, or

-for system management; a collection of utilities comprising
+for system management; and a collection of utilities comprising

 SmartOS-specific functionality found in